rohana96/Visual-Question-Answering/README.md

 **1.1 Which member function of the `VQA` class returns the IDs of all questions in this dataset?
 How many IDs are there?**

+Ans: getQuesIds()

 **1.2 What is the content of the question of ID `409380`?
 What is the ID of the image associated with this question?**
     Hint for later tasks: This image ID can be padded with 0s (and prefix and suffix) to obtain the image file name.

+{'question': 'What position is the man squatting with a glove on playing?', 'image_id': 40938,
+ 'question_id': 409380}

 **1.3 What is the mostly voted answer for this question?**

+catcher

 ### Prepare the dataset for PyTorch